TeruU/trema/src/flow_manager/README.md

 How to use
 ----------

-Please refer to libpath.h and examples as references for understanding how to use the APIs.
+Please refer to examples as references for understanding how to use the APIs.

 How to build
 ------------

-  Build Trema
+  Build Trema.
+This software is included into the Trema.

         $ ./build.rb